Kusunoki's Garden of Gods: Anime

 An anime television series adaptation was announced on July 14, 2025.
-It will be produced by Juvenage and directed by Sekijuu Sekino, with series composition handled by Yūji Kobayashi, characters designed by Yūko Inoue and Chikako Noma, and music composed by R.O.N.
-The series is set to premiere in April 2026.
+It is produced by Juvenage and directed by Sekijuu Sekino, with series composition handled by Yūji Kobayashi, characters designed by Yūko Inoue and Chikako Noma, and music composed by R.O.N.
+The series aired from April 5 to June 21, 2026, on the NUMAnimation programming block on TV Asahi and its affiliates.
+The opening theme song is "Odoroki no Ko" (驚きの子) performed by Miyu Irino, and the ending theme song is "Utamahi" (うたまひ) performed by Jyocho.
+Crunchyroll is streaming the series.
+Medialink licensed the series.